running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ## Other

 **1. Cape**
-Attributes: Defense (?) + Randomized - Attack/Defence/EXP when in a party
+Attributes: Defense (1) + Either Attack/Defence/EXP % when player is in a party.
+The second attribute is randomly decided when the items is bought/dropped
 Dropped by (Droprate): Sold by the Red Wizard in the village and also dropped by Minotaur (?)
 Unique Version: **Cloak of Levitation**
-Attributes:
+Attributes: ?

 # Super-uniques